G17 Plus

-Foundation
+History

 G17 Plus was founded in 1997 as a non-governmental organization (NGO) in Serbia, then a federal unit within FR Yugoslavia.
 The organization consisting of economic experts enjoyed financial support of the United States through the National Endowment for Democracy (NED).

 The organization was registered as a political party on 15 December 2002, with Miroljub Labus as its first president.

 At its first electoral showing at the 2003 parliamentary elections, G17 Plus received 11.5% of the popular vote and 34 seats in the National Assembly.

 In March 2004, G17+ formed a coalition government with the Democratic Party of Serbia (DSS), the Serbian Renewal Movement (SPO) and New Serbia (NS).
 In May 2006 Miroljub Labus resigned as party leader and was replaced by Mlađan Dinkić.
 On October 1, 2006, the party quit the governing coalition over its failure to find and extradite ICTY fugitive Ratko Mladić.

 In the 2007 elections, the party received 6.82% of the popular vote and 19 seats in the parliament.

 G17+ received a single seat in the Community Assembly of Kosovo and Metohija.

 In 2010, G17 Plus founded the United Regions of Serbia (URS), a coalition of political parties and groups emphasizing decentralization and regional development of Serbia.
 After a few years functioning as the centerpiece of the coalition, in April 2013 G17 Plus fully merged with URS, transforming it into a political party.

 In the Parliamentary Assembly of the Council of Europe, G17+ was associated with the European People's Party.